malgo1311/tflite-generation-interpretation/README.md

-# TF lite generation from Tensorflow Graphdef
+# Tflite generation from Tensorflow Graphdef

 Tflite files are compact version of our frozen graphs designed to run efficienty in limited resource setting like a smartphone or on an edge devices like raspberry pi.
 These will work best if used with Mobilenet checkpoints, but if you want better accuracy and can work with a bit slower prediction model like Densenet then feel free to use that as your backbone.